 Choosing Essential Oils

 To best understand and use essential oils, visit your local full-service spa, health, or whole foods store, and in many instances, yoga studio.
 My supplier has small bowls of whole coffee beans available to clear the “nose” palate in between smelling the different aromas.
 Go through the samplers to discover how the different essential oils resonate with you.
 You’ll instinctively be drawn to your favorites.
 To begin, choose one that is calming such as lavender, chamomile or lemon balm, and one that is stimulating, such as peppermint, rosemary or grapefruit.
-For a list of my top 14 favorite oils and their qualities and uses, click here.

 Following is only the short list of possible usages: